IoBT-VISTEC/EEG-Emotion-Recognition-INTERFACES-datasets/README.md

         • clip/
                 · All video clips which were played to participants.
         • Clip list.csv : Name of clips which were played for each participant.
 (15 clips/person)

-    **(Raw data are not provided)
+    **(Raw data are not provided in this repository.)
-    **The channels in EEG signals include Fp1, Fp2, Fz, Cz, T3, T4, Pz and Oz, respectively.
+    **The EEG channels include Fp1, Fp2, Fz, Cz, T3, T4, Pz and Oz, respectively.
       The frequency bands include theta (3–7 [Hz]), alpha(8–13 [Hz]), beta(14–29 [Hz]) and gamma(30–47[Hz]).